zilishen/documentation/content/nap-dos/deployment-guide/learn-about-deployment.md

    {{< note >}}
    L4 accelerated mitigation feature:
-   - `nginx-app-protect-dos` and `nginx` needs to run with root privileges.
+   - `nginx-app-protect-dos` and `nginx` need to run with root privileges.
    {{< /note >}}

     Alternatively, to install a specific version, use the following commands to update and list available versions: